-Upon power-up or at power-down, the W25Q16DV will maintain a reset condition while VCC is below the threshold value of VWI, (See Power-up Timing and Voltage Levels and Figure 39).
+Upon power-up or at power-down, the W25Q128BV will maintain a reset condition while VCC is below the threshold value of Vwi, (See Power-up Timing and Voltage Levels and Figure 38).
 While reset, all operations are disabled and no instructions are recognized.
-During power-up and after the VCC voltage exceeds VWI, all program and erase related instructions are further disabled for a time delay of tpuw.
+During power-up and after the VCC voltage exceeds Vwi, all program and erase related instructions are further disabled for a time delay of tpuw.
 This includes the Write Enable, Page Program, Sector Erase, Block Erase, Chip Erase and the Write Status Register instructions.
-Note that the chip select pin (/CS) must track the VCC supply level at power-up until the VCC-min level and tvsl time delay is reached, and it must also track the VCC supply level at power-down to prevent adverse command sequence.
+Note that the chip select pin (/CS) must track the VCC supply level at power-up until the VCC-min level and tvsl time delay is reached.
 If needed a pull-up resister on /CS can be used to accomplish this.